Accessibility Statement

 • Care and commitment - questions about your commitment to caring for a cat, including how you plan to meet the cat's needs for food, water, shelter, exercise, and veterinary care.

-It's important to be honest and thorough when filling out an adoption application, as shelters and rescues use this information to ensure that their animals are placed in the best possible homes.
+It's important to be honest and thorough when filling out an adoption application, as shelters and rescues use this information to ensure their animals are placed in the best possible homes.

 5. Adoption fees